Guy Carleton, 1st Baron Dorchester

-He commanded British troops in the American War of Independence, first leading the defence of Quebec during the 1775 rebel invasion, and the 1776 counteroffensive that drove the rebels from the province.
+He commanded British troops in the American Revolutionary War, first leading the defence of Quebec during the 1775 rebel invasion, and the 1776 counteroffensive that drove the rebels from the province.
 In 1782 and 1783, he led as the commander-in-chief of all British forces in North America.
-In this capacity he was notable for carrying out the Crown's promise of freedom to slaves who joined the British, and he oversaw the evacuation of British forces, Loyalists and more than 3,000 freedmen from New York City in 1783 to transport them to a British colony.
+In this capacity he was notable for carrying out the Crown's promise of freedom to slaves who joined the British, and he oversaw the evacuation of British forces, Loyalists, and more than 3,000 freedmen from New York City in 1783 to transport them to a British colony.
 Toward this end, Carleton assigned Samuel Birch to create the Book of Negroes.

 The military and political career of his younger brother, Thomas Carleton, was interwoven with his own, and Thomas served under him in the Canadas.

 Early career

 Guy Carleton was born into an Ulster Protestant military family that had lived in Ulster in the north of the Kingdom of Ireland since the Plantation of Ulster in the 17th century, and was one of three brothers (the others being Thomas Carleton and William Carleton) who served in the British military.
 He was born and raised in Strabane in the west of County Tyrone, just across the River Foyle from Lifford in County Donegal.
 Guy also had a sister, Connolly Crawford.
-When he was fourteen his father, Christopher Carleton, died, and his mother, Catherine Carleton, then married Reverend Thomas Skelton.
-He received a limited education.
+When he was fourteen his father, Christopher Carleton, died, and his mother, Catherine Carleton, then married Reverend Thomas Skelton, who took responsibility for his education.

-In 1742, at the age of seventeen, Carleton was commissioned as an ensign into the 25th Regiment of Foot, in which in 1745 he was promoted lieutenant.
+In 1742, at the age of seventeen, Carleton was commissioned as an ensign into the 25th Regiment of Foot, in which in 1745 he was promoted to lieutenant.
 During this period he became a friend of James Wolfe; he may have served with Wolfe at the Battle of Culloden during the Jacobite rising of 1745.
 Two of his brothers, William and Thomas, also joined the British Army.

 In 1740 the War of the Austrian Succession broke out in Europe.
 Despite British troops having been engaged on the European continent since 1742, it was not until 1747 that Carleton and his regiment were despatched to Flanders.
 They fought the French, but were unable to prevent the Fall of Bergen-op-Zoom, a major Dutch fortress, and the war was brought to a halt by an armistice.
 In 1748 the Treaty of Aix-la-Chapelle was signed and Carleton returned to Britain.
 He was frustrated to still only be a lieutenant, and believed his opportunities of advancement would be limited with the end of the war.

 In 1751 he joined the 1st Foot Guards and in 1752 was promoted to captain.
 His career received a major boost when he was chosen, at the suggestion of Wolfe, to act as a guide to The 3rd Duke of Richmond during a tour of the battlefields of the recent war.
 Richmond would become an influential patron to Carleton.